 I’m often asked what kind of camera gear I use for my images.
 Sometimes I dance around the question, not because I’m keeping it secret, but because I want the value in my images to be based on my skills, not the tools I use.
 It’s pretty hard to walk into a camera store today and buy a bad digital SLR – they are all very capable.

-That being said, some of the tools I use are required to get the same results.
-Below is a detailed list of all my gear; Lenses and tripods, cables, filters and more.
+Below is a detailed list of all my current gear; Lenses and tripods, cables, filters and more.
 If you’re looking to expand your own camera kit, consider clicking through to B&H Photo and buy from them.
 Shipping is cheap, you pay the taxes up front and I don’t know of anyone with better prices.

 You’ll also support me in a small way, as B&H returns a small percentage of the purchase price back to me as a thank you.
 I buy everything from them if possible.